jackpal/jackpal.github.io/_posts/2007-12-04-More_evidence_that_garbage_collection_is_expensive.md

 ---
 date: 2007-12-04 17:58
 tags: gc
+title: More evidence that garbage collection is expensive
 ---

-# More evidence that garbage collection is expensive

 As seen on [Lambda the Ultimate.org](http://lambda-the-ultimate.org/node/2552)